bevyengine/bevy/release-content/migration-guides/asset_sources_no_processed_reader.md

                     ).unwrap()))
         )
         .add_plugins(DefaultPlugins.set(AssetPlugin {
-            // Remove this if you don't want the default source to be processed.
+            // If you don't want the default source to be processed, set this to
+            // `AssetMode::Unprocessed` (which is the default for `AssetPlugin`).
             mode: AssetMode::Processed,
             ..Default::default()
         }))